Aquaman Movie Review: A Waste of Amber Heard's Mera

-Aquaman is creative, colourful, and a raucous good time.
+First thing's first.
+The new Aquaman film is creative, colourful, and a raucous good time.
 It’s also a damn mess.

 The setup is your typical superhero origin backstory, this time revealing Queen Atlanna (Nicole Kidman) is our titular hero’s mother.
 She Little Mermaids onto the coast of Maine in 1985, marries her rescuer (a lighthouse keeper played by Temuerra Morrison), and they have a son, whom they name Arthur— yes, after the king of Arthurian legend.
 But that idyllic life comes to an abrupt end as the groom Atlanna left behind in Atlantis sends an army to retrieve her, and the delicate human/sea-people coexistence Atlanna and her lighthouse husband created is ruined.